waldyrious/computefreely/CONTRIBUTING.md

 #### Publishing

-The first half of the frontmatter contains publishing and categorization infomation.
+The first half of the frontmatter contains publishing and categorization information.

 - `layout` is the page layout for Jekyll. **Do not change this**
 - `title` in this case will refer to the distribution name